 You’re never more than 10 metres away from a coffee shop in Liverpool, or so the saying might go.
 This city is jam-packed with independent cafes serving your daily caffeine fix with a side of delectable sweet treats and delicious lunches.
 But with so much choice, it can be hard to sort the cappuccinos from the instant coffees.
 Luckily we’ve tried them all – here’s our pick of the 23 best cafes and coffee shops Liverpool.

-One of Liverpool’s most iconic coffee bars temporarily closed its Bold Street location earlier this year, but the pop-up at Santa Maluco is serving the same specialty coffee, delicious brunch menu and edgy independent vibes from the pizza parlour over on Castle Street.
+One of Liverpool’s most iconic coffee bars temporarily closed its Bold Street location earlier this year, however it’s now back and more popular than ever!
+Serving the same speciality coffee, delicious brunch menu and edgy independent vibes.

-Set to return to their Bold Street location later this year, we’d still recommend heading across to Castle Street for a pour over coffee and one of their fabulous BSC breakfast bowls.
+We’d recommend heading to Bold Street for a pour over coffee and one of their fabulous BSC breakfast bowls.
 Amongst all the coffee shops Liverpool offers, this is an iconic cafe choice.

 2. Mother Espresso

 Check out new kid on the block Mother for a coffee served up in minimalist interiors.
 The haunt of Liverpool’s coolest inhabitants, grab your batch brew filter coffee or Sencha Green tea here and stop off for a browse of their extensive brunch menu, which includes classics such as Eggs Benedict and bacon butties, but also poached pears, vegan breakfasts and avocado toast.

 Head to 30 James Street Hotel’s fabulous rooftop terrace for a morning coffee or afternoon tea with a view.